Russia to suspend new arms to Syria: agencies

-MOSCOW Russia will not deliver fighter planes or other new weapons to Syria while the situation there remains unresolved, the deputy director of a body that supervises Moscow's arms trade was quoted as saying on Monday.
+MOSCOW Russia will not deliver fighter planes or other new weapons to Syria while the situation there remains unresolved, the deputy director of a body that supervises the country's arms trade was quoted as saying on Monday.

 "While the situation in Syria is unstable, there will be no new deliveries of arms there," Vyacheslav Dzirkaln told journalists at the Farnborough Airshow in Britain, Russia's Interfax news agency reported.

-It could also scuttle up to $4 billion of outstanding contracts, including fighter jets and air-defense systems that were expected to be delivered this year.
+It could also scuttle up to $4 billion of outstanding contracts, including fighter jets and air defense systems which were expected to be delivered this year.

 A spokesman for Dzirkaln's Federal Service for Military Technical Co-operation would not confirm the deputy director's comments when contacted by telephone.
 Reuters was awaiting for a response to requested written questions.

-"We refer you to Russian authorities for confirmation," she said.
-"If it is truly Russia's intention to halt arms sales to Syria, then we would laud this step and commend Russia for this measure, which would send a strong signal to the Assad regime."

-"We have long called on all nations to cease supplying this regime with weapons, given its continued use against the Syrian people."

-Although legal, Russia's arms trade with Syria has fueled concerns that Moscow is supplying Assad with weapons being used against protesters taking part in an armed uprising against him.
+Although completely legal, Russia's arms trade with Syria has fuelled concerns that Moscow is supplying Assad with weapons that are being used against protesters taking part in an armed uprising against him.

-Russian President Vladimir Putin has said the arms Moscow delivers cannot be used in civil conflicts and Foreign Minister Sergei Lavrov has said the supplies are defensive weapons sold in contracts signed long ago.
+Russian President Vladimir Putin has said the arms that his country delivers cannot be used in civil conflicts and Foreign Minister Sergei Lavrov has said the supplies are defensive weapons sold in contracts signed long ago.

-U.S. Secretary of State Hillary Clinton has termed Russian statements that the weapons are unrelated to the violence in Syria "patently untrue" and Washington has called the delivery of a shipment of heavy Russian weapons "reprehensible".
+But U.S. Secretary of State Hillary Clinton has said Russian statements that the weapons are unrelated to the violence in Syria are "patently untrue" and Washington has described the delivery of a heavy Russian weapons shipment as "reprehensible".

 FIGHTER PLANES

-Rosoboronexport, Russia's monopoly arms exporter, would not comment on Dzirkaln's remarks, which were also reported by the Russian state news agency RIA.
+Rosoboronexport, Russia's monopoly arms exporter, would not comment on Dzirkaln's remarks that Russia was suspending arms deliveries to Syria, which were also reported by Russian news agency RIA.

 "We understand the position of (the agency), but we are a separate organization and will not comment," said spokesman Vyacheslav Davidenko.

-"Russia has stopped signing new contracts with Syria and is delaying the shipments of already signed contracts," said Ruslan Aliyev, an expert on the Russian-Syria arms trade at the Moscow-based defense think-tank, CAST.
+"Russia has stopped signing new contracts with Syria and is delaying the shipments of already signed contracts," Ruslan Aliyev, an expert on the Russian-Syria arms trade at Moscow-based defense think-tank CAST, told Reuters on Monday.

 "It's basically a political decision based on Moscow's view of Syria."

-(Additional reporting By Nastassia Astrasheuskaya in Moscow and Matt Spetalnick in Washington; Writing by Thomas Grove; Editing by Pravin Char and David Brunnstrom)
+(Additional reporting By Nastassia Astrasheuskaya; Writing by Thomas Grove; Editing by Pravin Char)